SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 This is where I will keep the majority of the exercises for this course as well.
 Not every exercise will be included here, this course has a sandbox for their exercises, but I will include the ones that I feel are relevant and/or want to get some practice on.

 ### The challenges

+#### HTML exercises

+The exercises can be viewed on the [HTML exercises page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/html-exercises.html).

 - Section 4: Coding Exercise 4- Snowman Logo:
 Find the entity code for snowman and registered trade mark.
 Use the snowman entity code and the registered trademark entity code to create a logo for "Snowman Productions".